kokerinks/tp/docs/UserGuide.md

 Format: `addorder n/MEMBER_NAME i/ITEM_NAME [q/QUANTITY_PURCHASED]`

 * `ITEM_NAME` will be checked in the catalogue; if it exists, the corresponding item points will be added to the member's current points and membership points.
 * `QUANTITY_PURCHASED` is optional and must be a positive integer; if not specified, it defaults to 1.
 Currently, the limit is set to 2 billion.

 Examples:
 * `addorder n/John Doe i/Chocolate Cake q/2` Adds `2` orders of `Chocolate Cake` to `John Doe`, updating points accordingly.

 🌟 **Benefit**: Streamline the process of tracking purchases and rewarding members by using addorder to add their orders directly into the system.
-This automatically adjusts their points according to the purchase, fostering a more engaging loyalty experience.
+This automatically adjusts their points according to the purchase, fostering a more engaging loyalty experience.<br>
 💡 <span style="color:yellow">**Tip**:</span> Use unique attributes of members when adding points to avoid errors.
-Partial names are matched to the closest resembling member.
+Partial names are matched to the closest resembling member.<br>

 ### 4.8 Adding points: `addpts`